chalkygames123/front-end-template/README.md

 # lint all .js files
 $ yarn lint:scripts

-# fix all .js files
+# lint and fix all .js files
 $ yarn lint:scripts --fix

 # lint all .scss files
 $ yarn lint:styles

-# fix all .scss files
+# lint and fix all .scss files
 $ yarn lint:styles --fix

-# run each linter
+# run all lint scripts
 $ yarn lint

-# fix all .js and .scss files
+# run all lint and fix scripts
-$ yarn lint:fix
+$ yarn lint --fix

 # check if all .json and .md files are formatted
-$ yarn format
+$ yarn check:format

 # format all .json and .md files
-$ yarn format --write
+$ yarn format

-# run each linter and formatter
+# run all lint and format check scripts
 $ yarn test

 # build for production